At a Glance

 ✨Tip Number 3

-Prepare to showcase your teaching philosophy and methods.
-Think about how you can engage students in Mechanical Engineering and be ready to share specific examples of your teaching experiences.
+Prepare to discuss your teaching methods and how you engage students in Mechanical Engineering.
+Be ready to share specific examples of how you've successfully taught complex concepts in the past.

 ✨Tip Number 4